 When the student has completed these requirements and attained a score of at least 4 (on a scale of 1 – 5) on all techniques and skills that demonstrates the required level of proficiency in the techniques, student will be eligible to attend a Certification Completion Course.

-Students applying for the Field Work Course after six months but less than one year from attending the Advanced 5-Day Course must complete a Refresher Coaching Course before the Field Work application will be accepted.
-Students applying for the Field Work Course greater than one year from attending the Advanced 5-Day Course must attend the Advanced 5-Day Course again.
+Students applying for the Fieldwork Course after six months but less than one year from attending the Advanced 5-Day Course must complete a Refresher Coaching Course before the Fieldwork application will be accepted.
+Students applying for the Fieldwork Course greater than one year from attending the Advanced 5-Day Course must repeat the Advanced 5-Day Course.
 Additional Coaching Courses and Advanced 5-Day Courses will be additional expenses incurred by the student.

 The purpose of these deadlines is not to rush you through the training.
 Our first goal and priority is not for you to receive a certification, but that you become as proficient and effective as possible in the practice of the techniques.
 This curriculum will allow you more than sufficient time to get the most out of the training, without losing the flow and momentum of the work.